WebexCommunity/WebexPythonSDK/docs/user/intro.rst

 .. code-block:: python

-    from ciscosparkapi import CiscoSparkAPI
+    from webexteamsdk import CiscoSparkAPI

     api = CiscoSparkAPI()

-    # Find all rooms that have 'ciscosparkapi Demo' in their title
+    # Find all rooms that have 'webexteamsdk Demo' in their title
     all_rooms = api.rooms.list()
-    demo_rooms = [room for room in all_rooms if 'ciscosparkapi Demo' in room.title]
+    demo_rooms = [room for room in all_rooms if 'webexteamsdk Demo' in room.title]

     # Delete all of the demo rooms
     for room in demo_rooms:
         api.rooms.delete(room.id)

     # Create a new demo room
-    demo_room = api.rooms.create('ciscosparkapi Demo')
+    demo_room = api.rooms.create('webexteamsdk Demo')

     # Add people to the new demo room
     email_addresses = ["test01@cmlccie.com", "test02@cmlccie.com"]